 Mono The Mono delay effect produces a single delay sound which appears in the center of the stereo sound field.
 L,R This variation provides independently programmable delays for the left and right stereo channels.
-L, C, R , C, R Independent delays are provided for the left and right channels, plus center delay.
+L, C, R Independent delays are provided for the left and right channel center delay.